 Choosing the right aircon capacity for your room size will have a big effect on your comfort and your electricity bill.
-If you choose a unit that is too small, it won’t cool your room quickly and efficiently; too big, then it will cool too quickly without removing the humidity – making you cold and clammy.
+If you choose an AC unit that is too small, it won’t cool your room quickly and efficiently.
+However, if it is too big, then it will cool your room too quickly without removing the humidity.
+This makes your room uncomfortably cold and clammy.

 When referring to an air conditioner’s size, we are not talking about its physical dimensions.
 Instead, we are referring to its cooling capacity.
 In this article, I will give you a quick method to help you find the proper aircon capacity for your room size.

 How an aircon’s capacity is measured

 An air conditioner’s cooling capacity is measured in either kilojoules/hour (kJ/hr) or British Thermal Units (BTU).
 This is used to measure the amount of heat your aircon can remove from the air per hour of use.
 In the Philippines, we mostly use kJ/hr when referring to an aircon’s cooling capacity so you should use this in your calculations.